erhant/lambda-0b10/docs/WEEK-1.md

 ## Generating Primes

 When the prime is not large, one can simply check if it is prime by trial division.
 However, when the prime is large, this method is not efficient.
 One way to generate large prime numbers is to use the **Miller-Rabin primality test**, which is a probabilistic algorithm that can determine whether a number is prime with high probability.
 The algorithm works by repeatedly testing the primality of a number using a set of random bases.

+> Note that if primes are chosen to be close to eachother, you can be attacked due to Fermat's Factorization, see more at <https://fermatattack.secvuln.info/>.

 ## Implementation